 Let’s get one thing straight.
 This is not just another WPforms review from a salesperson looking to make affiliate income on your purchase.

-Far from that, this is a WPforms review plus tutorial from a real user—someone who has used the WPforms Pro account on his blog and can vouch for the product quality.
+Far from that, this is a WPForms review plus tutorial from a real user.
+Someone who has used the WPforms Pro account on their blog and can vouch for the product quality.

-And it has also been integrated into our email marketing services, Getresponse.
+And it has also been integrated into our email marketing services, GetResponse.
 This is something to know about WPForms.
-You can use it to collect email subscribers from your blog contact form users.
+You can collect email subscribers from your blog contact form users.

 It is a powerful online form software suitable for many use cases.

-So, what you’re reading on this page is the actual user experience and step-by-step instructions on how to get the best out of your WPForms builder plugin.
+This page provides the actual user experience and step-by-step instructions for getting the most out of your WPForms builder plugin.

 With over 3 million active installs, WPForms is one of the most downloaded WordPress plugins.